joseluisbn/docker-secrets-java/README.md

 }
 ```

-Now you can run you application with the `local` profile :
+Now you can run you application with the `local` profile:

 ```bash
 $ java -Dspring.profiles.active=local -jar your.jar